 An additional 20% of tax can be levied by the IRS on the deferred compensation and other severe actions are taken in case of non-compliance.

-A successful start-up/business is one that follows all the rules and regulations.
+A successful start-up/business follows all the rules and regulations.
 Hence, it’s a must if you want to grow your business to conduct a 409a valuation keeping in mind all the key aspects that have been discussed above.

-We are one of the largest capital venture firm, come grow with us!
+We are one of the largest capital venture firms, come grow with us!